gilcrest/diygoapi/README.md

 The following is an in-depth walkthrough of this project.
 This is a demo API, so the "business" intent of it is to support basic CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations for a movie database.
 All paths to files or directories are from the project root.

+> IMPORTANT: I just completed a significant refactor of this app.
+Most of the below still applies, but I need to take some time to update a few things.

 ## Minimum Requirements

 - [Go](https://go.dev/)